hi-swapx/docs/sdk/v3/guides/advanced/04-price-oracle.md

 4. Computing TWAL
 5. Why prefer observe over observations

-Before diving into this guide, consider reading the theory behind using SwapX V3 as an [Onchain Oracle](../../../../concepts/protocol/oracle.md).
+Before diving into this guide, consider reading the theory behind using SwapX V3 as an Onchain Oracle.

 For this guide, the following SwapX packages are used:

 - [`@swapx/v3-sdk`](https://www.npmjs.com/package/@swapx/v3-sdk)

-The core code of this guide can be found in [`oracle.ts`](https://github.com/SwapX/examples/tree/main/v3-sdk/oracle/src/libs/oracle.ts)

 ## Understanding Observations

 First, we need to create a Pool contract to fetch data from the blockchain.
-Check out the [Pool data guide](./02-pool-data.md) to learn how to compute the address and create an **ethers Contract** to interact with.
+Check out the Pool data guide to learn how to compute the address and create an **ethers Contract** to interact with.

 ```typescript
 const poolContract = new ethers.Contract(